m19yurttutar/pico-lte/document.md

 3. Create a New Project

    Create your project, in which you will deploy your database with various configurations.

+   > **Note:** The project creation process may be automatic for those who register for the first time.
+In this case, create a new project or continue the guide from the next stage.

    ![New Project](/assets/4.png)
    ![Name Your Project](/assets/5.png)